 To see how smart tools are giving farmers a fuller picture of their turf, take a look at Yanmar, a Japanese engine manufacturing company.
 Yanmar’s GPS-linked equipment and IoT sensors work with Yanmar’s communications system, SmartAssist, which was developed using Lenovo workstations.

 Yanmar’s sensors collect a slew of information on soil moisture levels, weather conditions, equipment usage and maintenance needs.
-Then the company turns this data into insight, so farmers can pick the prime times to fertilize, irrigate, repair equipment and more.
+Then the company turns this data into insight, so farmers can pick the prime times to fertilise, irrigate, repair equipment and more.

 Big data, bigger discoveries